[See Disclaimer below, regarding citizen grassroots volunteers and website]

 Another stretch of our beautiful Wild and Scenic American River is at huge risk!

-Over 600 trees are planned to be bulldozed (potentially including beloved heritage oaks).
+• Over 685 trees are planned to be removed (potentially including beloved heritage oaks).

 American River Trees is asking for...